The 2026 routes are expected to be the same or similar to the 2025 routes shown below.

 First time century rider?
-Visit active.com’s tips for preparing for your first century.
+Visit tips for preparing for your first century.
 Continue on to learn how to navigate your chosen route.

 Route Map

-The final 2023 Routes are shown below.
+The 2025 Routes (same as 2024) are shown below.

 Electronic Navigation